Economic indicator: Leading indicators

+Economist D.W.
+Mackenzie suggests that the ratio of private to public employment may also be useful as a leading economic indicator.

 Lagging indicators

 Lagging indicators are indicators that usually change after the economy as a whole does.
 Typically the lag is a few quarters of a year.
 The unemployment rate is a lagging indicator: employment tends to increase two or three quarters after an upturn in the general economy..
 In a performance measuring system, profit earned by a business is a lagging indicator as it reflects a historical performance; similarly, improved customer satisfaction is the result of initiatives taken in the past.

 The Index of Lagging Indicators is published monthly by The Conference Board, a non-governmental organization, which determines the value of the index from seven components.

 The Index tends to follow changes in the overall economy.

 The components on the Conference Board's index are: